arf20/idrac_fancontrol/README.md

 ```

 ## fan_control
 Reads temperatures, calculates a temperature average of N samples, and computes an appropiate fan speed for given temperature with a fan curve, and tells iDRAC to apply it.
 It is also able to transmit monitor and control data to a remote temp_monitor over UDP multicast.
+In my case, the default fan curve shuts the fans to a very quiet level of around 9-10% (~2000rpm) , while maintaining a cool 45ºC on both sockets, with a 19ºC inlet.
 ```
   --no-graph      Do not create a window
   --no-vt100      Do not use VT100 escape sequences